stellar/go/services/horizon/internal/docs/plans/new_horizon_ingest.md

 - Both adapters support `GetLatestLedgerSequence()`, which allows a consumer to look up the most recent ledger information in the backend.
 - The adapters, rather than returning state and ledgers as objects stored in memory, return them as `ReadCloser` objects.
 This is because the ledger state or a particular transaction state may not fit in memory, and must be processed as a stream.

+Both `ReadCloser` and `WriteCloser` interfaces include `Close()` method.
+When `Close()` is called on `ReadCloser` it tells the reader that no more data is needed and it should stop streaming, ex. close buffered channels, close network connections, etc. When `Close` is is called on `WriteCloser` it means that no more data will be written to it.
+This is especially helpful when writer is writing to a pipe so the reader on the other end knows that no more objects will be streamed and can return `EOF`.

 The `ReadCloser` structs come from the `ingest/io` package, shown in the UML class diagram below:

 ![IO package](images/io.png)

 #### Ingestion Pipeline

 At the center of ingestion is a `Pipeline`, which is initialized with a series of processors for each kind of data that ingestion handles (ledger state, a full ledger update, and an archive ledger update).
-Each processors implements a function that reads data from a `ReadCloser`, processes/filters it, and writes it to a `WriteCloser`.
+Each processor implements a function that reads data from a `ReadCloser`, processes/filters it, and writes it to a `WriteCloser`.
 A few example processors:

 - A processor that passes on only information about a certain account
 - A processor that only looks at certain kinds of events, such as offers being placed